 - Signs are PROHIBITED on municipal, county or state right-of-way or municipal property.
 The Town will remove any signs on public rights-of-way or property without notice.

 - Signs mounted on vehicles cannot be parked for an extended period of time on any property which does not have a relationship to the candidate (home or headquarters).

 - Signs for a candidate’s campaign headquarters must follow the requirements of the underlying zoning district.

-- When placing a sign on private property (commercial or residential) you need the property owner’s permission.
+- When placing a sign on private property (commercial or residential), the property owner’s permission is required.

-If there are problems with any temporary signs we will notify the property owner of the violation, not the candidate.
+- If there are problems with any temporary signs, the Town will notify the property owner of the violation, not the candidate.

 - Signs in the right-of-way or on government property will be removed without notice.